jdog117/crime-locator/README.md

 # Crime Locator

 This app provides GPS locations for local crime/police activity.
-It uses a Raspberry Pi Zero and a handheld ham radio.
+It uses an ESP32 microcontroller and a handheld ham radio for monitoring and the web app displays corodinates.

 # Requirements